citusdata/mongo_fdw/README.md

 License
 -------
-Portions Copyright © 2004-2016, EnterpriseDB Corporation.
+Portions Copyright (c) 2004-2020, EnterpriseDB Corporation.
 Portions Copyright © 2012–2014 Citus Data, Inc.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free